microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/autogen/README.md

 Unlike the previous approaches, **gpt4o-mini** can be used as each agent's prompt is small and focuses on a single simple task.

 As the query cache is shared between users (no data is stored in the cache), a new user can benefit from the pre-mapped question and schema resolution in the index.
+There are multiple possible strategies for updating the query cache, see the possible options in the Text2SQL README.

 **Database results were deliberately not stored within the cache.
 Storing them would have removed one of the key benefits of the Text2SQL plugin, the ability to get near-real time information inside a RAG application.
 Instead, the query is stored so that the most-recent results can be obtained quickly.
 Additionally, this retains the ability to apply Row or Column Level Security.**